 It seemed a privileged life.
-They were surrounded by cooks, gardeners and housekeepers, who were inmates working in their home.
+They were surrounded by cooks, gardeners and housekeepers—all inmates working in their home.
 Some were convicted of murder, but Warden Bernard trusted them with his children.

 “Our father had an affinity for murderers,” Marcia said when she and Patti spoke at a fundraiser luncheon for the Nevada Women’s History Project.
 “He said that they only murder once.”

-Christianne Hamel, a history project member, said she learned that the inmates, who were trustees, “truly looked out for the two girls, and at the same time the girls were given interesting skills, such as how to pick a lock.”
-On one occasion trustees rolled back the odometer on the family’s 1955 Chevy and fixed the car’s damage after one of the girls had a fender bender.
-Their parents were never informed (no one likes a snitch).
+Christianne Hamel, a history project member, said she learned that the inmates, called trustees, “truly looked out for the two girls, and at the same time the girls were given interesting skills, such as how to pick a lock.”
+On one occasion, trustees rolled back the odometer on the family’s 1955 Chevy and fixed the car’s damage after one of the girls had a fender bender.
+Their parents were never informed.
+(No one likes a snitch.)

-The friendship and empathy the young girls developed for their inmate friends influenced Marcia’s career in social work, rehabilitation services and the state Division of Aging Services.
+The friendship and empathy the young girls developed for their inmate friends influenced Marcia’s career in social work, working in rehabilitation services and at the state Division of Aging Services.

 Hamel said the girls “lived in an interesting crucible that caused them to be acutely aware of how people behave under duress and stress.”